slippyex/ym2149-rs/ARCHITECTURE.md

 **Rationale:** Streaming (RingBuffer, AudioDevice, RealtimePlayer) is kept in ym2149-core because:
 1. It's generic audio infrastructure, not YM-file-specific
 2. Can be used for direct chip streaming without file parsing
-3. Provides foundation for both CLI player and potential future use cases
+3. Provides foundation for CLI player and standalone applications
+4. **Note:** `bevy_ym2149` no longer uses these modules; it uses Bevy's native audio system instead

 **Components:**
 - `RingBuffer` - Lock-free circular buffer for producer/consumer threading